WordPress/theme-check/readme.txt

 If **either** of these two vars are defined a new trac tickbox will appear next to the *Check it!* button.

 == Changelog ==
+= 20131212.1 =
+* Updated for 3.8
+* Most files have changed for better I18N support, so the language files were removed temporarily until translation can be redone.

 = 20121211.1 =
 * Updated for 3.5
 * Remove Paypal button.